SiliconLabs/wiseconnect/examples/snippets/wlan/select_app/readme.md

       #define DEVICE_PORT                                       5001
     ```

-  - BACKLOG refers to maximum number of client server can accept.
+  - BACKLOG refers to the maximum number of clients the server can accept.

     ```c
       #define BACKLOG                                          1
     ```

-  - SELECT_TIME_OUT refers to time(In seconds) select is supposed to wait before it time out error is thrown.
-If values is set to 0, the API would wait for indefinite amount of time.
+  - SELECT_TIME_OUT refers to time (in seconds) Select is supposed to wait before it throws a time out error.
+If the value is set to 0, the API would wait for an indefinite amount of time.

     ```C
      #define SELECT_TIME_OUT                                   30